kemitchell/saas-package/README.md

 # SaaS Passport

-standardized, adaptable terms for SaaS contracts
+adaptable standard terms for software as a service

 ## Deal Packet